beckym223/manual_work/E6_long_edited.md

 Presumably, pure gambling has little net ef- fect on the price, although it does raise the incomes or employment of brokers.4
-4There is one modest qualification.
-To the extent that gold prices may move contracyclically vis-a-vis share prices (for example), and are thus held in mixed port- folios with shares in order to reduce risk, the expected return on gold alone might be zero, yet gold might be rationally held (assuming that no other contracyclical asset exists with a positive return.)

 ### ---Economics-1983-0-07.txt---